Giuseppe Garibaldi: Commemoration

 Five ships of the Italian Navy have been named after him, including a World War II cruiser and the former flagship, the aircraft carrier Giuseppe Garibaldi.
-Statues of his likeness, as well as the handshake of Teano, stand in many Italian squares, and in other countries around the world.
-On the top of the Janiculum hill in Rome, there is a statue of Garibaldi on horse-back.
-His face was originally turned in the direction of the Vatican, but after the Lateran Treaty in 1929 the orientation of the statue was changed at the Vatican's request.
-Many theatres in Sicily take their name from him and are named Garibaldi Theatre.
+Statues of his likeness, such as the handshake of Teano, stand in many Italian squares, and in other countries around the world.
+On the top of the Janiculum hill in Rome, there is a statue of Garibaldi on horseback.

 Several worldwide military units are named after Garibaldi, including the Polish Garibaldi Legion during the January Uprising and the French foreign Garibaldi Legion during World War I. The 39th New York Volunteer Infantry Regiment of the American Civil War was named Garibaldi Guard after him.

-Also, a bust of Giuseppe Garibaldi is prominently placed outside the entrance to the old Supreme Court Chamber in the U.S. Capitol Building in Washington, DC, a gift from members of the Italian Society of Washington.
+A bust of Giuseppe Garibaldi is prominently placed outside the entrance to the old Supreme Court Chamber in the United States Capitol Building in Washington, DC, a gift from members of the Italian Society of Washington.

+Greek Freemasons, in order to honour Garibaldi's struggles for freedom and in commemoration of the Redshirts' assistance during the Greco-Turkish War (1897), the Balkan Wars and the First World War, established a Lodge named after the great patriot in 1980.
+Lodge Giuseppe Garibaldi (no. 130) is still active and operates in Athens under the jurisdiction of the Grand Lodge of Greece.

-In 1865, English football team Nottingham Forest chose their home colours from the uniform worn by Garibaldi and his men in 1865.
-A school in Mansfield, Nottinghamshire was also named after him.
+In 1865, the English football team Nottingham Forest chose their home colours from the uniform worn by Garibaldi and his men in 1865.
+The Garibaldi School in Mansfield, Nottinghamshire is also named after him.

 The Giuseppe Garibaldi Trophy (Trofeo Garibaldi; Trophée Garibaldi) is a rugby union trophy awarded to the winner of the annual Six Nations Championship match between France and Italy.

-The Garibaldi biscuit was named after him, as was a style of beard.
-Garibaldi is also a name of a cocktail made of orange juice and Campari.

-The Brazilian soccer club Associação Garibaldi de Esportes was named after him.

 A species of bright red-orange fish in the damselfish family received the vernacular name Garibaldi in memory of the Garibaldi red shirts.
 Also, a species of hoverfly, Sphiximorpha garibaldii, was described from a specimen collected in Italy shortly after Garibaldi's victory in the Battle of Varese, and named in his honour.

-Places named after Garibaldi

-Several places worldwide are named after him, including: